sanghuynh22/news_app/README.md

 # 📰 SangNews

 This repository contains a web application called News App, developed by Sang Huynh.
 The News App is a platform that allows users to access and read news articles about finance and crypto, Economic Calendar.
-It have own crypto coin call "SimCoin" and will give user amount of SimCoin when they read news articles, they can purchase and withdraw SimCoin.
+It have own crypto coin call "SimCoin" and will give user amount of SimCoin when they read news articles, they can trade and withdraw SimCoin.

 ## Features